Asura (video game)

 Asura (อสุรา) or formerly ProjectONE (โปรเจควัน) is a free, 2D isometric MMORPG developed by Thailand's company Debuz.
+It is considered the first Thai MMORPG that was developed by Thai developers.

 Characters

 Every character starts with the "Cadet" job.
 When characters meet certain requirements, they can complete the first job advancement and become a Fighter, Ranger, or Caster.
 Further class progression is only allowed within the scope of the first class advancement chosen.
 There are three class advancements available progressingly throughout the game.